What has changed due to Tenant Involvement? - Wealden District Council

 We have been listening to feedback from our customers (whether through surveys, direct feedback or through one of our tenant involvement options) and we are pleased to tell you about some changes we have made as a result.

-Housing Applications would benefit from better/more information on the Sussex Home Move website when searching for a property.
-We took on board the comments made, listened and have explored options available at this stage.
-While we do not have the resources for redesigning the floor plans on older properties in a format appropriate for advertising, we will be providing pictures and plans on our new builds.
-In addition to this, we are in the process of working on a Google maps function to place with the advert.
-Our long-term plan is to look at the entire empty property process and how this can work when advertising a property.
+Housing Applications would like information on when searching for a property.
+Whilst we do not have the resources for redesigning the floor plans on older properties in a format appropriate for advertising, we do now provide pictures and plans on our new builds.
+In addition to this, since the launch of our new portal we include a link to maps which shows where the property is (postcode area rather than individual property).

 Database Input

 Following feedback, we have added a gender neutral Title to our housing database system so that those individuals who wish to be known as something other than the standard titles (Mr, Miss, Mrs etc) can now use Mx followed by their first name and last name.
-We want to be seen as giving individuals the opportunity to be known by what they wish to be known as, rather than what our computer system dictates.
+We want to give individuals the opportunity to be known by what they wish to be known as, rather than what our computer system dictates.

 Estate Walkabouts